dgvigil/david-vigil-resume/index.md

 *DevOps Team Lead*

 - Built a full CI/CD pipeline using Puppet.
 Automated a code to test to forge to deployment on a brownfield farm using Gitlab CI and Jenkins.
 Spearheaded legacy environment automation by scripting (Bash/Ruby/Python) any repeatable tasks to ensure my team functioned efficiently.
 Built OpenStack environments using both VIO and Mirantis.
 Provisioned, automated and maintained 800+ Linux servers and workstations.
 Built Hadoop Data Platform environments in Docker containers and OpenStack instances.
 Managed a Kubernetes cluster with GPU support for Deep Learning capability (Nvida DGX and IBM PowerAI).
-As SAIC Team Lead, ensured team of 15 are on task, tracked performance, and oversaw annual reviews.
+As SAIC Team Lead, ensured team of 15 were on task, tracked performance, and oversaw annual reviews.

 **ZeroLag Communications** / May 2012 - May 2015